kingshuknandy2016/mobile-automation-appium/MobileAutomationSolution.md

 If its **not visible** then perform the click operation once again

-### TROUBLESHOOTING -  RESET APPLICATION DATA
+## Reset Application Data
 ```java
 	Driver.resetApp();
 ```

+## Sendkeys not working
-### Custom Template - Sendkeys not working for when application is expecting from numeric Keyboard
+Sendkeys not working for when application is expecting from numeric Keyboard. <br>

  Creating a method which can press the key as per key sequence.
  This is working good, please see execution video: https://www.screencast.com/t/hNZQIFxDm5